ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 described a different cryptographic key.

 A key entity is composed of a set of attributes relating to the related cryptographic key.
-At minimum, a key entity MUST have an attribute "identifier" to uniquely identify this cryptographic key from any others found in the same Target Environment.
+At minimum, a key entity MUST report the attribute "identifier" to uniquely identify this cryptographic key from any others found in the same Target Environment.

 A Verifier that encounters a claim description with multiple key entities referring to the